NoamLevillayer/metamind/README.md

 ## Data Source

-The demo dataset comes from [GSMArena review comments](https://www.gsmarena.com/reviewcomm-2886.php).
+The demo dataset is scraped from G [GSMArena review comments](https://www.gsmarena.com/reviewcomm-2886.php).

 ## How to Run